Real estate crowdfunding profitability

 Real estate crowdfunding works as any other type of crowdfunding.
 Many investors have the opportunity to participate (on equal terms) in the crowdfunding of a certain real estate project.

 Firstly, a real estate developer has to submit a real estate building project to a crowdfunding website.
-The analysts of the website will determine whether the project is viable.
+The analysts of the website will determine whether the project is right for crowdfunding for real estate development.
 If the project is accepted, the real estate crowdfunding platform will set the interest rate for the project.
 The interest rate is essentially the dividend rate for the investors.

 The analysts of the real estate crowdfunding site also set the date for when the developer has to return the investments they have received.
 This time may vary between a year or two years.
 The initial investment sum is returned to the investors before the set date.